DanielSiepmann/website/source/Posts/2016/06/11-read-the-docs-sphinsx-plantuml-workflow.rst

 .. image:: /images/2016/06-11-read-the-docs-sphinsx-plantuml-workflow/Example.png
    :alt: Example documentation, rendered ad Read the docs, with PlantUml image.

-We will use Plantuml.
-As it's not available as a debian package yet, Read the docs doesn't provide rendering for it.
+We will use PlantUml.
+As it's not available as a Debian package yet, Read the docs doesn't provide rendering for it.
 So you have to render the images on your local machine and provide them to Read the docs.

 Install
 -------

-First of all you need to install Java and Graphvix to draw the diagrams.
+First of all you need to install Java and Graphviz to draw the diagrams.
 Head over to http://plantuml.com/starting.html and http://plantuml.com/faqinstall.html to follow the installation.

 Provide wrapper
 ---------------

-After PlantUML is on your local system, make your live easier by providing the following shell script inside your ``$PATH`` to just call ``plantuml`` in the future anywhere on your CLI::
+After PlantUml is on your local system, make your live easier by providing the following shell script inside your ``$PATH`` to just call ``plantuml`` in the future anywhere on your CLI::

     #!/usr/bin/env sh -e
     java -Djava.awt.headless=true -jar $HOME/Applications/plantuml.jar -tsvg -failfast2 "$@"

 Adjust the path according to your location of :file:`plantuml.jar`.
-This wrapper will run PlantUML without the GUI, and generate svgs as default for all provided plantuml source files.
+This wrapper will run PlantUml without the GUI, and generate SVGs as default for all provided PlantUml source files.

 Integration into Documentation
 ------------------------------

-To integrate PlantUML into your Sphinx documentation, you can setup the following structure:
+To integrate PlantUml into your Sphinx documentation, you can setup the following structure:

 .. code-block:: text